neil-unomaha/CIF_CYBR_8950/Literature-Research.md

 1. Problem Statement: To define a standard security architecture for service-oriented architecture based IoT middleware and analyzes concepts and existing work.
 To allow for sizable networks of IoT devices to be integrated.

-2. Research Question: To close the gap and expand the research of Service-Oriented Architecture (SAO) for IoT devices used on a network.
+2. Research Question(s): To close the gap and expand the research of Service-Oriented Architecture (SAO) for IoT devices used on a network.

 3. Contribution: This paper showed that to support SOA-based IoT middleware for most systems, the community will need to standardize security architecture for SOA-based IoT middleware.